 President Clif Smart gave a report.

-Dr. Ken Coopwood, vice president for diversity and inclusion, gave a written report.
+Dr. Ken Coopwood, vice president for diversity and inclusion, gave a report.

 WEST PLAINS CAMPUS

 Dr. Drew Bennett, Missouri State University-West Plains chancellor, gave a written report on activities at the West Plains campus.